Cat health insurance

 1. What is cat health insurance?

-1.1 Benefits of cat health insurance
+1.1 Benefits of a cat health insurance policy

-• Diagnostic tests: blood tests, x-rays, ultrasound, and similar procedures.
+• Diagnostic tests: Blood tests, X-rays, ultrasound and similar procedures.

 • Emergency treatments: Costs for emergency treatments or inpatient stays in veterinary clinics.